ibm-cloud-docs/vmwaresolutions/archiref/vum/vum-staging.md

 ## For hosts in a vSAN cluster
 {: #vum-staging-hosts-vsan}

-Be aware of the following behavior for hosts that are part of a vSAN cluster:
+Be aware of the following behavior for hosts that are part of a vSAN™ cluster:
 * The host remediation process might take an extensive amount of time to complete.
 * By design, only one host from a vSAN cluster can be in a maintenance mode at any time.
 * VUM remediates hosts that are part of a vSAN cluster sequentially even if you set the option to remediate the hosts in parallel.